 Before you proceed, make sure you backup all your data.
 This process will wipe all the data from your device except for the internal storage.
 Hence, a full backup or nandroid backup is recommended.
 Also backup all your internal storage files just in case anything goes wrong.
 Take a nandroid backup from the custom recovery before flashing the ROM.

-How to Install Android 6.0 Marshmallow AOSP ROM on Sony Xperia Z Ultra
+Install Marshmallow AOSP ROM on Sony Xperia Z Ultra

 Here is a tested and working tutorial to install the AOSP based Android 6.0 Marshmallow ROM on Sony Xperia Z Ultra.
 The listed ROM is an initial built and consists of some bugs at this moment.
 However, stability and bug fixes can be expected with future updates.